RunCor399/EZWarehouse_SoftwareEngineering/UnitTestReport.md

 **Criteria for method *editInternalOrder*:**

  - Validity of *id*
- - Validity and consistency of product list
+ - Validity of the state